adarsh-19/Chess-Game/README.md

-Chess game for two player
+Chess game for two players